jakemcc/jakemccrary.com/source/_posts/2015-05-03-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 - command-line
 ---

+> An updated version of this post can be found [here](/blog/2020/04/21/using-bash-preexec-for-monitoring-the-runtime-of-your-last-command/)

 I'm fairly certain the following scenario has happened to every terminal user.
 You run a command and, while it is running, realize you should have prefixed it with [`time`](http://linux.die.net/man/1/time).
 You